appliedblockchain/silent-data-rollup-providers-private-with-prs/README.md

 5. **Simplified Contract Interactions**: Provides a `SilentDataRollupContract` class that streamlines interactions with smart contracts, automatically handling method signing when necessary.

-6. **Network Abstraction**: Offers a `NetworkName` enum to easily switch between different SilentData Rollup networks (e.g., testnet, mainnet).
+6. **Network Abstraction**: Offers a `NetworkName` enum to easily switch between different Silent Data [Rollup] networks (e.g., testnet, mainnet).

 7. **Customizable Configuration**: Allows developers to configure providers with custom RPC URLs, network settings, and authentication details.

-These features make it easier for developers to integrate SilentData Rollup into their Ethereum-based applications, handling the complexities of authentication and network interactions behind the scenes.
+These features make it easier for developers to integrate Silent Data [Rollup] into their Ethereum-based applications, handling the complexities of authentication and network interactions behind the scenes.

 ## Prerequisites